usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 </control>
 {{< / highlight >}}

-Note that this code sample ends with the XML closing tag for the `<control>` element, indicated its end.
+Note that this code sample ends with the XML closing tag `</control>` for the element, indicating its end.
 Had this control any enhancements (subcontrols), they would appear here.

 ## Control enhancements